serverless/blog/posts/2018-04-30-how-to-create-landing-page-with-serverless-components.md

 ---

 `siteRepoBranch` will be the branch that triggers a rebuild of our site.
-Aka, when a change is merged into the `master` branch, our Netlify will automagically rebuild and update our live site.
+Aka, when a change is merged into the `master` branch, Netlify will automagically rebuild and update our live site.

 ---